jkvor/epm/README.markdown

 ### How do apps specify their dependencies?

-Each application in the epm dependency hierarchy may include an epm app config specifying its dependencies
+Each application in the epm dependency hierarchy may include an epm app config specifying its dependencies and optionally overriding individual build commands

 look at this one: <http://github.com/JacobVorreuter/excavator/blob/master/excavator.epm>